DuendeInexistente/Cirque/ShortStories/thievesdreams.md

 How could anyone fall in love with such a face, with swirly black and two frigid blue eyes?
 Look where it had gotten them…

-A marriage ended bitterly, an apprentice killed, and a budding lover driven to coldness.
+A marriage ended bitterly, an apprentice killed, and a budding lover driven to lose his love.

 No, this… this wasn’t them.
 They closed the box it was in and slid into the bed, trying not to think.
 Mania.
 Was it mania to fall for someone, not once but *twice*?
 Was it pathetic that they had ruined it both times?